dangrady510

 As with all analysis there will be multiple ways to look at and interpret the results.

-How to configure the Process Optimization Project
+How to configure the Process Mining Project

 This analysis should not require any special configuration.
 The out of the box project for each of the workflows will enable you to do this type of analysis.

 One potential option would be to add the Assigned To field as an Activity.
-Then track from when State is New to when Assign To is not empty.
+Then track from when State is Ready to when Assign To is not empty.
 Then from When Assigned To is not empty to Resolved.

 If you choose to take this approach you might want to isolate your initial project to a specific group to control the number of Assign To values on the map.